vinoth789/Money-tracker/docs/_posts/2017-05-20-SystemDesign.md

 <div>
 <h2 style="color: #2e6c80;">Key changes in project requirement </h2>
 <ul>
-    <li><p>Change in currency for existing transaction was discarded as it requires calculation involved in currency conversion on fly.
-Now user will be allowed to select currency during launching of App 1st time</p></li>
+    <li><p>Change in currency type for existing transaction was discarded as it requires currency conversion calculation on fly.
+Now user will be allowed to select currency only during launch of application for the 1st time</p></li>
-    <li><p>Authenticating user by username and password was replaced by verifying user by 4-digit PIN </p></li>
+    <li><p>Authenticating user by username and password was replaced by 4-digit PIN </p></li>
 </ul>
 </div>